 It’s a cold Saturday night in Chicago and I’m huddled on the back porch of a three-floor walk-up chatting with a few friends about apartment hunting.
 In the past year, apartment rents have gone up 4.8% in Chicago and in the hot neighborhoods rents are up 15% year over year.
 Over the past 4 years, rents are up over 50%.
 Here’s a deeper analysis of the rents in cities across the United States.
 It’s insane.

 My friend Brian, who recently broke up with his girlfriend, just can’t find a cheap enough place to live in the same neighborhood.
 “It’s so tough man,” he opens up, exhausted after looking at apartments all day.
 “I just can’t afford a nice place.”
 He went on to share that he hadn’t saved any money in the past 2 years because “I get two paychecks a month – my rent paycheck and my student loan paycheck.”
-It’s a situation so many people are in, but everyone should be saving something – even if it’s just $5 a day.
+It’s a situation so many people are in, but everyone should be saving something.

 Rent is many people’s biggest expense and biggest opportunity to save money.
 I always recommend trying to optimize your biggest expense first, since it can have the future value of investing that savings can be massive.
 Seriously, don’t rent an expensive apartment unless you are already investing at least 20% of your income.
 Pay yourself first by saving at least 20%, then you can spend the rest.
 If you have enough to rent a nice place have at it.

-But if you if you want to retire early, gain financial independence, reach financial freedom – whatever you want to call it, you gotta keep your living expenses in check.
-For a slightly different perspective, we previously covered saving money on rent in this Millennial Money podcast episode.
+But if you want to retire early, gain financial independence, reach financial freedom – whatever you want to call it, you gotta keep your living expenses in check.

 In 2010 when I was starting my financial independence journey, I decided to downgrade my apartment from $1,500 to $800 a month and invest the difference.
 The value of every $1 I saved then, using a simple investing strategy, is worth $3.25 today.
 The total value of the money I saved by downgrading my apartment for one year (while I also saved up to buy my first property), is worth $27,300 today.
 That’s a ton of saving (that’s still growing btw) and if it compounds annually at 7% (pretty realistic) and I don’t add a single dollar to it – that $27,300 I saved on rent in 2010 will be worth $207,814 in 30 years.
 I’ll take that over granite counters any day.